ingo/ingo.github.io/_recipes/chocolate_dump_it_cake.md

 time: 1 hour 30 minutes
 title: Chocolate Dump-It Cake
 ---

+The icing is a swirl of melted Nestlé's semisweet-chocolate chips and sour cream.
+True to its name, this chocolate birthday cake is made by dumping all the ingredients right into a pot over medium heat.
+The dense, fudgy cake batter then gets poured into a pan and baked.
+Topped with an easy icing of melted chocolate chips swirled with sour cream, this dump-and-bake cake always impresses.
+It delivers rich chocolate flavor in a treat that's perfect for birthdays.
 This recipe was taught to the author by her mother and has been a family favorite ever since.
 The cake is dense but moist, and the icing is a delightful mix of melted Nestlé's semisweet-chocolate chips and sour cream.
 It's a simple recipe that delivers a delicious result.

 ### Ingredients